teekaytech/Scraper/README.md

 `bin/main.rb`

 ### Web Scraping :: Introduction
 Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.
-Web scraping software may access the World Wide Web directly using the Hypertext Transfer Protocol, or through a web browser. [read-more](https://en.wikipedia.org/wiki/Web_scraping)
+Web scraping software may access the World Wide Web directly using the Hypertext Transfer Protocol, or through a web browser. [read-more](https://en.wikipedia.org/wiki/Web_scraping).

+### Why I chose this scraper
+I chose to scrape [this website](https://javascript.info) because this resource have been important to my personal development before my microverse days.
+I love the way in which the tutorials are structured and it really helped me during my coding challenges in the application process.
+Right now, I still visit the website and I believe this scraper will be a major player to my development when I get to JavaScript Module.

 ### How to use the Scraper
 - The app scrapes a webpage consisting of a Complete JavaScript Modern Tutorial, their categories with the links respectively.